bradyhouse/house/fiddles/aws/apps/apps-exam-tips.md

 Apps Exam Tips
 ======

-10 minute lecture summarizing what you need to know about SNS, SQS, SWF, Elastic Transcode, API Gateway, and Kinesis for the exam.
+10 minute lecture summarizing what you need to know about Amazon's collection of application services for the exam.
+This includes `SNS`, `SQS`, `SWF`, `Elastic Transcode`, `API Gateway`, and `Kinesis` for the exam.

 ## Video Link